Sure, as long as you understand a few basic technical details.

 Basics

-You can use any voltage thing anywhere you like, as long as the voltage and current requirements are met.
-For that, you’ll need to know all the relevant voltage and power consumption ratings and then select a suitable step-down (or step-up transformer).
+You can use equipment requiring almost any voltage, anywhere you like, as long as the specific voltage and current requirements of that equipment are met.
+For that, you’ll need to know your equipment’s voltage and power consumption ratings and then select and source a suitable step-down or step-up transformer.

-For 100V Japanese equipment that cannot be reconfigured for local voltage, you’ll need a quality step-down transformer with the correct power rating and voltage.
+If 100V Japanese equipment cannot be reconfigured for a particular local voltage, and many pieces cannot, you’ll need a quality step-down transformer with the correct power rating and voltage.
 Such a step-down transformer should be sourced from a quality local manufacturer like Tortech.
-It should be rated to deliver between 1.5x and 3x (or more, just not less) the rated maximum continuous power consumption of the attached equipment.
-It must also deliver precisely the voltage your equipment requires, no more, or less.

 Special Cases

-If you have a powerful amplifier, you’ll need a big step-down transformer and these can be expensive.
-An amplifier rated for 500W maximum power consumption should be matched with a transformer rated for a minimum of 1 – 1.5kW on a 100% duty cycle, more if possible.
+If you have an amplifier, you’ll need a big step-down transformer and these can be expensive.
+An amplifier rated for 500W maximum power consumption should be matched with a transformer rated for a minimum of 1 – 1.5kW at a 100% duty cycle, more if possible.
 That’s a hefty transformer and it won’t be cheap.

 The high rating is necessary to minimise power supply source impedance and transformer core saturation.
 This will maximise amplifier performance and ensure the transformer does not overheat during normal use.
-Because hefty step-down transformers can be heavy and expensive, whilst it is possible to use them without penalty, amplifiers are the least well-suited for use with step-down transformers.
-This limitation especially applies to big, heavy current-hungry class A and AB amplifiers of high power output.
+Because hefty transformers are heavy and expensive, amplifiers are the least well-suited for use with step-down transformers, the bigger and more power-hungry, the less well-suited.

 Warnings

-Reconfiguring equipment may require internal adjustment, soldering, and new parts and will require new fuses of a different current rating to suit the higher line voltage.
-Fitting new fuses must not be forgotten, equipment may fail if higher current fuses from a 100V set are left in place and fault develops once equipment has been converted to run on 240V.
-The higher voltage needs correspondingly lower current fuses due to the greater energy carried by the higher line voltage.
+Reconfiguring equipment may require internal adjustment, soldering, and replacement parts such as circuit breakers and/or fuses of a different current rating to suit the higher line voltage.
+This work must not be ignored, as it often is, because equipment may fail if a fault occurs once equipment has been converted to run on 240V if the correct current limits are not in place.

-I’ve had a recent influx of 100V equipment that has failed because people have a basic stepdown setup and have forgotten that equipment needs to be plugged into it.
-For this reason, it is imperative to get equipment reconfigured where it can be and to make sure your 100V zone is clearly marked and a fairly permanent arrangement where equipment cannot be moved or plugged in elsewhere.
+I’ve seen a recent influx of 100V equipment that has failed because people have a basic stepdown setup and have forgotten that equipment needs to be plugged into it.
+For this reason, it is imperative to have equipment reconfigured where it can be and to make sure any 100V zone is marked where equipment cannot be moved or plugged in elsewhere.
 Remember, it’s better for amplifiers etc to be converted to 240V if they can be.

 PS